tenancy/docs/docs/tenancy/1.x/identification-general.md

 }
 ```

-Your first valid tenant model is a fact.
+Your first valid tenant is a fact.
 Now we need to make sure our application
 is aware it exists.

 ### Tenant Registration

-In order for the package to know a valid tenant model is available, you will need
+In order for the package to know a valid tenant is available, you will need
 to register it on the tenant identification resolver.
 The best to do so is inside
 your `app/Providers/AppServiceProvider` or alternatively a dedicated `app/Providers/TenantProvider`
 which you created.
 You do this by providing the Tenant Resolver with the tenants using the `addModel` function.